 The items you pick can really make or break your silent auction.
 To find the items that will most appeal to your guests, you’ll want to consider the interests of your supporters and the general income level of your attendees.
 Additionally, the most competitive items tend to be those things and experiences attendees can’t find anywhere else.

 Just as important as your items is how you display them.
 Group your items into categories (e.g. sports, travel, gift baskets, etc.) and designate tables for each.
-Stick to one row of items per table so that no items are obscured by others.
+Stick to one row of items per table.
 Place table tents in front of each item that include the package name, lot number, value, starting bid, and minimum raise.

-If you want to give your auction a modern flair, consider trying mobile bidding software, which makes bidding more convenient for guests and will streamline your checkout significantly.
+Mobile bidding software makes bidding more convenient for guests and will streamline your checkout significantly.
 If you want to host a more traditional auction, you’ll need to provide bid sheets for each of your items.
 Make sure to put each sheet on a clipboard and have plenty of pens handy for supporters to place bids.